bogdando/oooq-warp/README.md

 kvm, if configured.
 Just like containerized nova-compute would do.

-It omits oooq's shell scripts and goes the ansible way, which is an inventory, a play and custom vars to override.
+It omits shell scripts/featuresets/devmode from OOOQ/tripleo-ci

-WIP: If you want to deploy with quickstart.sh instead, use ``QUICKSTARTISH=true``.
+and only uses an inventory vars and playbooks.
+As these are still glued by a shell script, you can as well invoke wanted ``ansible-playbook`` commands directly, if you wish so.

-WIP: It may be used to deploy with traas and openstack provider (see t-h-t deployed-server).
+WIP: It may be used to deploy with traas and openstack provider and pre-provisioned VMs (see tripleo's deployed-server).

 ## Requirements for the host OS